KenKundert/engfmt/README.rst

 science term, I am suggesting a textual representation that is meant to be consumed by a computer.
 Conversely, the term text suggests a form that is meant to be consumed by people.

-In addition, sometimes the units should be included, and sometimes they are undesired.

 The *Quantity* class is provided for converting between these various forms.
 It takes one or two arguments.
 The first is taken to be the value, and the second,